zombie-einstein/zombie-einstein.github.io/_posts/2022-12-29-probabilistic_ca_2.md

 as the state of the CA.

-This allows for much better numerical stability (and larger executions as shown below), at the cost of not being able to represent values like zero probabilities.
+This allows for much better numerical stability (and larger executions as shown below), at the cost of not being able to represent absolute values like zero.

 {% include image.html
-url="/assets/prob_ca_2/rule_14.png"
+url="/assets/prob_ca_2/prob_rules_entropy.png"
-description="Time evolution of the entropy of Rule 14 with small perturbations applied to the binary rule, and starting from a uniformly random initial state." %}
+description="Time evolution of the entropy of Rules 14, 35 and 37 with small
+perturbations applied to the normal binary rule, and starting from a uniformly random initial state." %}

 ### JAX Implementation